Difference Between Contract Manufacturing & Private Label Manufacturing

 Advantages

-• Lower unit costs: Since the buyer is contracting the manufacturer, they can typically negotiate market pricing that is lower than private label options.
+• Lower unit costs may be lower.
+Since the buyer is contracting the manufacturer, they can typically negotiate market pricing that is lower than private label options.

 Disadvantage